Components for Private Access Rules

 In a rule, you can also specify destinations by entering IP addresses, subnets, ports, and protocols, but these are not reusable destination components and have serious limitations.

-See also About Configuring Destinations in Private Access Rules.
+For more information, see About Configuring Destinations in Private Access Rules.

 Private Resources